depa02/context.Orion-LD/doc/manuals-ld/installation-guide.md

 ## Supported Linux Distributions
 Orion-LD NGSI-LD Context Broker reference distribution is Ubuntu 18.04.
-While Orion-LD works just fine also in CentOS, Debian, etc, or, other versions of Ubuntu, the inly officially supported distribution is Ubuntu 18.04.
+While Orion-LD works just fine also in CentOS, Debian, etc, or, other versions of Ubuntu, the only officially supported distribution is Ubuntu 18.04.

 ## Installation